Friday, October 29, 2010

 THE IDEA OF FEDERATION

 Indeed, the idea of federation is not an African creation.
 It is therefore necessary to recognise three main trends in the evolution of the concept of ‘federation’ since the European colonisation of East Africa.
 The first is a colonial concept, the second is a Pan-African concept and the third is a neo-colonial concept.
 The first concept was advanced for the sake of domination and the other was advanced as a tool of resistance against exploitation and domination, crafted as a response to the European ‘balkanisation’ of Africa, and the third, a neo-colonial concept, which exploits the Pan-African idea of federation and instead promotes an imperialist integration project in the form of ‘nation building’ and ‘regional integration’ as neo-colonial projects under British imperialist hegemony and later under neo-liberal globalisation.
-We pursue these issues in
+We pursue these issues in the larger manuscript, which we are publishing separately as a document.

 One point, however, needs to be brought out here.
 The East African situation has indeed shown that the three trends of federation are real ones in the way the advocacy of a Pan-African federation for East Africa was abandoned for a scheme of regional integration due to the reality of neo-colonial domination.
 In this connection, it should be pointed out as proof of this that, in 1963, the three East African leaders (Kenyatta, Nyerere and Obote) in their Declaration of Federation by the Governments of East Africa issued in Nairobi on 5 June 1963, were clear on the need for the urgency to federate politically in order to avoid their narrow differences ballooning into irreconcilable differences due to the ‘territorial factor’.
 In the declaration they pointed out that: